 How to Set Up a Debt Repayment Plan in 6 Easy Steps

 Not only will a repayment plan keep you on task, but it will also help you get out of debt faster since you'll be able to see real progress.
 Another plus of a debt repayment plan?
 By applying your extra money to one debt at a time, you will significantly speed up the debt repayment process.
-If you set up a debt repayment plan – and stick to it – you will be surprised at how quickly you can pay off your debt.
+If you set up and stick to a debt repayment plan, you will be surprised at how quickly you can pay off your debt.

 1. Make a List of Your Debts